 Companies of whom the majority of the total share capital is owned by persons who have acquired Cypriot citizenship by naturalization based on economic criteria, provided that they prove that the conditions under which they were naturalized continue to be met.

-Shareholding & Capital Requirements
+Shareholding and Investment Requirements

 Companies where third-country nationals hold the majority (over 50%) of shares qualify directly.
 Companies with third-country nationals holding 50% or less of shares may also qualify if the value of their shareholding is at least €200,000.
 Relevant documentation (e.g. HE12/HE14, proof of cash deposit) must be submitted to demonstrate this.